myrobot2020/argusindex/README.md

   to create a list of dataframe for EU and SA finally calculate VWAP

-Over time after debuggind will:
+After debuggind will:
-Split into modules
+Split into modules and convert to package
 Add test cases for function, data and environment Finally test in shiny server and docker for deployment